anthonysharpy/sandbank/README.md

 You can disable or enable obfuscation at any time and it will still work.
 Note that once a file is obfuscated, it can only become unobfuscated after it has been saved again.

 Obfuscation has a slight impact on performance.

+### Updating Sandbank

+Due to the fact that the library stores your settings in a code file (`Config.cs`), if you update the library from within s&box, any settings you have configured in this file will get wiped.
+To avoid this, you have the following options:

+- Create a backup of `Config.cs` before updating.
+- Clone and update the library via Git, which will allow you to fetch the latest code without conflicts.

 # Performance